 I Am Become Death

 Could there be a more perfect fusion of opera and venue than Doctor Atomic at The Santa Fe Opera?
-First performed in 2005, Doctor Atomic reunited composer John Adams with librettist/stage director Peter Sellars, whose earlier collaborations include Nixon in China and The Death of Klinghoffer.
-This new production, staged by Sellars, also marks the first John Adams work to be performed by The Santa Fe Opera.
+First performed in 2005, this influential work reunited composer John Adams with librettist and stage director Peter Sellars, whose earlier collaborations include Nixon in China and The Death of Klinghoffer.
+This new production, staged by Sellars, also marks the first John Adams work to be performed by the company.

-Doctor Atomic takes place during June and July 1945, leading up to the detonation of the first atomic bomb at the Trinity Site outside Alamogordo.
-The text is a mosaic drawn from declassified government documents, participant letters and interviews, poetry by Baudelaire and Muriel Rukeyser, John Donne’s “Holy Sonnets,” the Hindu Baghavad Gītā, and a hauntingly prophetic Native American song.
+Doctor Atomic takes place in Los Alamos during the summer of 1945, leading up to the detonation of the first atomic bomb at the Trinity Site outside Alamogordo.
+The text is a mosaic drawn from declassified government documents, participant letters and interviews, poetry by Baudelaire and Muriel Rukeyser, John Donne’s “Holy Sonnets,” the Hindu Bhagavad Gītā, and a hauntingly prophetic Native American song.
 John Adams describes his inspiration for the score as “the science-fiction movie music of the 1950s, which I watched as a little kid on black and white television.
 I remember how many started with some nuclear test in the desert…and the kind of fear that I felt growing up in the 1950s and 60s.”
+Relive that tension with the lights of Los Alamos as the backdrop.

 Peter Sellars, drawn from original sources